 The Chronocar will return!

 (Hover to pause, click text to read full review)

-An inherently engaging and entertaining read from beginning to end, "The Chronocar" showcases author Steve Bellinger's genuine flair for originality and narrative driven storytelling. --Midwest Book Review **** I could tell the author put hours of time researching facts and events to write this book.
+I enjoyed reading this excerpt because the writing is so good you can see the characters come to life --Kasper Beaumont (she reads an excerpt on her blog as part of OWS CyCon 2019) An inherently engaging and entertaining read from beginning to end, "The Chronocar" showcases author Steve Bellinger's genuine flair for originality and narrative driven storytelling. --Midwest Book Review **** I could tell the author put hours of time researching facts and events to write this book.
 It was well written and the editing was perfect.
 The story was easy to follow. . --Deanna James, Paperback Pushers "The story was very entertaining...shows that [the author] understands the art of storytelling."

 --April Freeman, Paperback Pushers **½ The Chronocar, exists somewhere between this kind of “apocalyptic accounting” and chaos theory’s butterfly effect.--Black Girl Nerds "It is a well-edited story that holds interest and has quite a shocking ending."